 Long irons that you'll look forward to hitting.Even the most accomplished players in the world sometimes find long irons difficult to hit.
 Typically, long irons have merely been extensions of mid- and short-iron designs, and not specifically engineered to deliver the higher trajectories that quality long iron play demands.
 This is why many #1, #2 and #3 irons of yesterday quietly collect dust in the back of closets or garages.

 You'll have as much confidence hitting your long irons as you do your #7 iron!

 Forgiveness where you need it most.

 In the Ft.
-Worth Hi irons, the sole design is wider than a comparable Ft.
-Worth iron...or any other ‘players iron’...to ensure more forgiving turf interaction and to help you hit higher, softer-landing trajectories for which the best long iron players have long been noted.
+Worth Hi utility irons, the sole design is wider than most traditional 'player's irons'.
+However, we've modified our V-SOLE® technology specifically for Ft.
+Worth Hi irons to ensure more forgiving turf interaction and help promote higher, softer-landing trajectories.

 The higher, more extreme leading edge bounce prevents digging while the reduced trailing bounce ensures proper turf interaction and more stability on tighter lies.